bceverly/sysmanage-agent/README.md

 - **Command Validation**: All incoming commands validated before execution
 - **Resource Limits**: Built-in timeouts and resource constraints
 - **Audit Logging**: All actions logged for security auditing

+### Agent Approval Process

+SysManage implements a manual approval system to ensure only authorized agents can connect:

+- **Initial Registration**: When the agent first connects, it registers with the server but is placed in "pending" status
+- **Connection Blocked**: Agents with "pending" or "rejected" status cannot establish WebSocket connections for monitoring
+- **Administrator Approval Required**: A system administrator must manually approve each new agent through the SysManage web interface
+- **Approval Workflow**:
+  1. Agent registers and shows up as "pending" in the server's Hosts page
+  2. Administrator reviews and approves or rejects the agent
+  3. Once approved, the agent can establish full WebSocket connectivity
+- **Re-approval**: If an approved agent is deleted from the server and reconnects, it will require re-approval

+**Important**: The agent will continue attempting to connect even while in pending status, but will only be able to complete the full connection process once approved by an administrator.

 ### Best Practices
 1. **Dedicated User**: Run agent as dedicated system user, not root